DanielleMusai/EX0--GNSS/README.md

 3 add all the files to you new project
 4 keep in mind some adjustments may be needed with regards to file path for both reading and writing (code lines 11-15)
-5 from the data folder choose the data log you wish to read and update code line 15
+5 from the data folder choose the data log you wish to read and update code line 15 6 the folder gnssutils in an important folder that is taken from the original source code (very important !)

 ### source code and information
 The code i based on the following notebook you may want to read it to get a better understanding and explanations of the code